 The usual causes of hemorrhoids are prolonged sitting, straining at stool as a result of constipation, and irritants in the diet, including strong spices such as red pepper and mustard, and drinks such as coffee (both regular and decaffeinated) and alcohol.
 In addition, stress can cause hemorrhoids, as can pregnancy (due to pressure of the fetus on the abdomen, as well as hormonal changes that cause blood vessels to enlarge).
 Obesity, chronic diarrhea, and anal intercourse can also predispose to hemorrhoids.

 The product you're using claims it contains horse chestnut, 100 mg; oat straw, 75 mg; plaintain,75 mg; cascara sagrada, 60 mg; bilberry 50 mg; butchers broom, 40 mg; mullein, 25 mg; cayenne, 15 mg; red sage, 15 mg.
 The only one of those herbs that bothers me is cascara, an irritant laxative.
-I checked with Tieraona Low Dog, M.D., director of The Fellowship at the Arizona Center for Integrative Medicine and an expert on botanical medicine, to get her views.
+I checked with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, and an expert on botanical medicine, to get her views.
 She told me that it isn't a good idea to take cascara long-term as it can lead to dependence on laxatives.
 However, she noted that a dose of 60 mg is so small that it may not be problematic.